C3 AI Documentation Home

 2. Select your environment in the Current environment dropdown.

-3. Select the 3 ellipses icon next to the environment.
-Choose Resume environment.
+3. Select the ellipse (...) next to the environment, and choose Resume environment.

 4. Wait for your environment to resume.
-If your environment has a green check mark next to its name, it is in the running state.
+When your environment shows a green check mark next to its name, it is in the running state.

 Connection fails in air-gapped environment because of Keyring